Posankka

 Posankka (Grisankan) is a statue located in Turku, Finland.
 The statue, which is located near the campus area of the University of Turku and the Turku Student Village, represents a hybrid between a marzipan pig ("possu") and a rubber duck ("ankka").
 It is a pink animal with a duck's lower body and a pig's head.

 The statue was designed by Alvar Gullichsen in 1999 when it was placed floating in the Aurajoki river in Turku.
 The statue has stood at its current location since 2001.

-Every winter, a Santa Claus hat is put on Posankkas head, and on Walpurgis Night it is capped with a Finnish student cap.
+Every winter, a Santa Claus hat is put on Posankkas head, and for a few years on Walpurgis Night it was capped with a Finnish student cap.